-St Dominic's promotes positive behaviour and motivates pupils through a very nurturing and restorative approach to good relationships.
-We value health and wellbeing and positive behaviour such as restorative, solution oriented and nurturing approaches.
+St Dominic's RCPS promotes positive behaviour and motivates pupils through a very nurturing and restorative approach to good relationships.
+We value health and wellbeing and positive behaviour such as restorative, solution oriented and nurturing approaches where the Rights of the Child are at the Centre.
 These Restorative Practices support our learners both within and out with the classroom.
-Our Anti-Bully Policy can be viewed on the school website: www.stdominics-primary-crieff.org.uk
+Our Better Learning, Better Behaviour Policy can be viewed on the school website: www.stdominics-primary-crieff.org.uk